GSMADeveloper/NGSI-LD-Entities-Proposed-Changes/definitions/Recogniser-Result.md

 # Recogniser Result
-This entity contains a generic model for the resulting outputs from an AI/ Machine Learning based image/audio recogniser
+This entity contains a generic model for the resulting outputs from an AI/ Machine Learning based image/audio recogniser where multiple features are processed.

 | Attribute Name | Attribute Type | Description | Constraint |
 |:--- |:--- |:--- |:---:|